MoralesWilll/contact_importer/README.md

 John Doe,19900515,(+57) 300 123 45 67,4111111111111111,john.doe@email.com,123 Main St
 ```

+There is a folder in the project called test-files with 3 csv files to try the import feature

 ### Column Mapping

 The system supports automatic column detection based on header names: